Many people keep the same pillow for years—sometimes far longer than it should be used.

 Most pillows should be replaced every 1.5 to 2 years, depending on use and material.

-Can an old pillow cause poor sleep?
+Can an old pillow affect poor sleep?

 Yes.
 Worn pillows often fail to support the neck properly, leading to discomfort and restless sleep.